hazelcast/hazelcast-jet-reference-manual/_Old_Reference_Manual/src/webpage.md

 ### Reading from and Writing to Hazelcast Distributed Data Structures

 Jet embedds Hazelcast IMDG.
-Therefore, Jet can use Hazelcast IMDG maps and lists on the embedded cluster as sources and sinks of data and make use of data locality.
-A Hazelcast `IMap` is distributed by partitions across the cluster and Jet members are able to efficiently read from the Map by having each member read just its local partitions.
+Therefore, Jet can use Hazelcast IMDG maps, caches and lists on the embedded cluster as sources and sinks of data and make use of data locality.
+A Hazelcast `IMap` or `ICache` is distributed by partitions across the cluster and Jet members are able to efficiently read from the Map or Cache by having each member read just its local partitions.
 Since the whole `IList` is stored on a single partition, all the data will be read on the single member that owns that partition.

-When using a map or list as a Sink, it is not possible to directly make use of data locality because the emitted key-value pair may belong to a non-local partition.
+When using a map, cache or list as a Sink, it is not possible to directly make use of data locality because the emitted key-value pair may belong to a non-local partition.
 In this case the pair must be transmitted over the network to the member which owns that particular partition.

 Jet can also use any remote Hazelcast IMDG instance via Hazelcast IMDG connector.